Single Supplement, if requested.

 Driving distance: About 240 miles plus additional 40 miles to the rookery.

-Day 4 Sunday December 22: Torres del Paine - Run to the Towers
+Day 4 Thursday — December 22: Torres del Paine - Run to the Towers

 This morning we run up the Ascencio Valley.
 We cross the river and continue uphill along a lenga and cypress trail.
 As we pass by campamento Chileno and the foot of Mt.
 Almirante Nieto, the trail follows a southern beech forest, finally reaching a moraine that takes us to the cirque below the famous Towers of Paine; Torre Sur (9,350’), Torre Central (9,186’) and Torre Norte (8,530’).
-Downhill run back to the refugio.
+Downhill run back to the hotel.
 Additional sightseeing and optional running will be scheduled for the afternoon.
-Overnight at refugio Torres.
+Overnight at Hotel Las Torres.

 Meals: B, L, D.